Comparing Medicare Supplement (Medigap) vs Medicare Advantage

 Fluctuating Annual Costs

 If you maintain good health, you can expect your costs to be much lower because of the low premiums of the MAPD plans.
 Your out of pocket expenses could remain low if you aren’t going to the doctor often.
-However, one major health problem or accident could worsen the emotional and physical toll by also hitting your bank account to the tune of up to $6,700 – the out-of-pocket maximum for 2019.
-If you are out of network with your HMO plan you could be responsible for the entire the bill.
+However, one major health problem or accident could worsen the emotional and physical toll by also hitting your bank account to the tune of up to $6,700 -- the out-of-pocket maximum for 2020.
+If you are out of network with your HMO plan you could be responsible for the entire bill.
 The uncertainty of what your healthcare expenses will be from year to year makes it difficult to budget for those expenses.

 Chemotherapy treatments are treated as an outpatient procedure.
 This means with most plans you could face a 20% co-payment for chemo treatments.
 Our son went through a fight with cancer when he was 11 years old, and I can tell you from experience those drugs are expensive.
 One particular drug was over $10,000 every time he took it, sometimes 3-4 days in a row.